 Some are actually called roughout knives.
 Using a detail knife for this purpose is a sure way to ruin your blade.

-Roughout knives can in theory be used to carve details (noses, eyes, ears, lips).
+Roughout knives can, in theory, be used to carve details (noses, eyes, ears, lips).
 A really good carver can get results with practically any kind of knife.

 But it may be much easier for you to use a detail knife, which is much smaller and easier to use.

 If you are thinking about kolrosing, read our page about this ancient art form and whether you need to buy a special knife.

 Consider trying several different types of knives until you settle on the ones that feel and work best for you.

 Knives are sharp instruments and you want to be sure you can see what you’re doing.

 We find that LED lights are great and relatively inexpensive.

 It may help to clip the light behind you so it shines on your piece.

 Some also come with a magnifying glass that can be very helpful when you are painting.
 You will be able to see all the spots that need work.